 David's Kindness to Mephibosheth

-9 Then the king called Ziba, Saul's servant, and said to him, I have given to thy master's son all that belonged to Saul and to all his house.
-10 And thou, and thy sons, and thy servants, shall till the land for him, and thou shalt bring in [the fruits], that thy master's son may have food to eat.
-And Mephibosheth thy master's son shall eat bread at my table continually.
+9 Then the king sent for Ziba, Saul's servant, and said to him, All the property of Saul and of his family I have given to your master's son.
+10 And you and your sons and your servants are to take care of the land for him, and get in the fruit of it, so that your master's son may have food: but Mephibosheth, your master's son, will have a place at my table at all times.
 Now Ziba had fifteen sons and twenty servants.
-11 And Ziba said to the king, According to all that my lord the king has commanded his servant, so will thy servant do.
-And Mephibosheth [said David] shall eat at my table, as one of the king's sons.
-12 And Mephibosheth had a young son, whose name was Mica.
-And all who dwelt in the house of Ziba were servants to Mephibosheth.
-13 So Mephibosheth dwelt in Jerusalem; for he did eat continually at the king's table.
-And he was lame on both his feet.
+11 Then Ziba said to the king, Every order which you have given to your servant will be done.
+As for Mephibosheth, he had a place at David's table, like one of the king's sons.
+12 And Mephibosheth had a young son named Mica.
+And all the people living in the house of Ziba were servants to Mephibosheth.
+13 So Mephibosheth went on living in Jerusalem; for he took all his meals at the king's table; and he had not the use of his feet.